Beacons View, near Monmouth

 Walk through heathland and woodland

-Dinas Rock (Craig y Ddinas) is an imposing limestone cliff at the edge of the village of Pontneddfechan.
+Dinas Rock is an imposing limestone cliff in Waterfall Country on the edge of the Bannau Brycheiniog (Brecon Beacons) National Park.

 The huge rock known as Bwa Maen, an impressive geological fold, is on the other side of the river.